osgi/osgi.enroute.site/_tutorial_maven/310-central.md

 ---
 title: Maven Central
 layout: tutorial
-lprev: 200-workspace
+lprev: 300-background
-lnext: 310-nexus.html
+lnext: 320-local
 summary: Change the plugin for Maven Central
 ---

 The plugin for Maven Central in OSGi enRoute points to [jpm4j].
-Since this repository is largely filled with Maven Central, let's replace it with the Maven Bnd Repository.
+Since this repository is largely filled with Maven Central, let's override it with the Maven Bnd Repository using the same .
 The definition is as follows in the file `./cnf/ext/enroute.bnd`:

 	-plugin.4.Central:  \
 	\